 This guy went to a state college that’s nowhere near the top 50.
 He doesn’t have a master’s degree.
 He’s never taught English.
 He doesn’t have a TEFL.
 He doesn’t have writing experience.
 He sure as hell wasn’t applying to Ivy Leagues.
 Not to throw him under the bus or anything, but I think I’m a bit more qualified to be a Chinese college counselor.

 But yet, he still thought he could get my job and be paid as much as me or more.

 As I began to unleash my fury and rain hell fires down on his ignorant A*$, he brought up a point.
 He said, “You’re always saying you don’t know how to be a college counselor.
 You say you weren’t trained.
 You say you don’t know what you’re doing.
 If you’re able to do the job with no experience, why can’t I?”

 The difference is I actually do know what I’m doing.
 I just felt like a fraud because I’d never technically been trained as a college counselor.
 But I do know how to write a captivating essay.
 I know how to teach.
-I know what colleges want from my experience working in a US admissions office, and I know what needs to be done to get into a good college because I did it myself.
+I know what colleges want from my experience working in a US admissions office, and I know what needs to be done to get into a good university because I did it myself.

 I didn’t even realize that my causal remarks about “not knowing what I was doing” were making people really think I don’t know anything.
 They made this guy think anybody could do my job.
 No training required.
 No skills needed.

 I didn’t know what to say.
 I had shot myself in my own foot.
 A self-proclaimed feminist, I had been underselling myself for months to everyone around me without even noticing.
 Why did I do that?
 Do I always do that?!

 In her book, Sandberg references a study about job applications.
 A man and a woman see the job requirements, and a woman will refuse to apply unless she meets 100% of them.
 A man, however, will apply even if he only meets 60% of the essential requirements.